51 Movies About Aliens You Need To Watch Now

 Arrival

-Amy Adams stars in this 2016 film about alien contact.
-In "Arrival," Adams portrays Louise Banks, an expert linguist tapped by the government to help make contact with an alien species that has landed.
-The massive monolith-like ships are hovering over multiple locations across earth.
+Amy Adams stars in this 2016 film about alien contact as Louise Banks, an expert linguist tapped by the government to help make contact with an alien species that has landed in massive monolith-like ships hovering over multiple locations across earth.
 As Louise and her crew of scientists and military personnel head into the alien ship, they find a shadowy multi-limbed creature that they call a heptapod.
 The alien begins communicating through visual symbols, and it's up to Louise and her associates to determine what the creature is trying to say.
-Their time is running short, however, as tensions across the world are mounting over the landings and nations are preparing for a preemptive strike out of fear.

-Ultimately, the film is centered around Louise's past, present, and future.
-The extraterrestrial's mysterious capabilities lie within their communication.
-This film, directed by Denis Villeneuve, earned positive reviews from film critics and is worth watching for anyone seeking an extraterrestrial thriller.
+Their time is running short, however, as tensions around the world are mounting over the landings and nations are preparing for a preemptive strike out of fear.
+Ultimately, the film centers around Louise's past, present, and future, while the aliens' mysterious capabilities lie within their communication.
+Directed by Denis Villeneuve, "Arrival" earned positive reviews from film critics and is worth watching for anyone seeking both an extraterrestrial thriller and a poignant exploration of grief.

 Battle: Los Angeles

 "Battle: Los Angeles" takes the alien invasion concept and blends it with the visuals of a war film.
 Marines are deployed after spacecraft land in the ocean as the disembarking extraterrestrials are instantly hostile.
-The film follows Sergeant Michael Nantz as he leads other Marines into urban combat against an otherworldly enemy.
-The action is intense mixed with a sense of drama that underscores the death of soldiers in combat.
+The 2011 film follows Sergeant Michael Nantz (Aaron Eckhart) as he leads other Marines into urban combat against an otherworldly enemy.
+The action is intense, mixed with a sense of drama that underscores the death of soldiers in combat.
 At times, you might mistake scenes of the film with other prominent military engagement flicks like "Black Hawk Down."

 While repelling the alien ground forces seems insurmountable, Michael and his team must discover a weakness in the alien's technology related to the highly capable drones they have commanding the skies.
 While the film does suffer from pacing issues, it's ultimately a fun, guilty pleasure alien movie that is sure to engage fans of the sci-fi and war film genres.